Skip to main content

 Request for Applications: Community Buildings Program Technical Assistance and Program Design Support

-Below are questions that King County has received with regard to the RFA for Community Buildings Program Technical Assistance and Program Design Support that opened June 16, 2025 and closes July 16, 2025.
+Below are questions that King County has received with regard to the RFA for Community Buildings Program Technical Assistance and Program Design Support that opened June 16, 2025.

 Responses to the questions are included below, and responses to additional questions will be added within 1 week of receipt of the question(s).

-If you have questions, please send them via email to CPRG@kingcounty.gov no later than July 9, 2025.
+With the RFA deadline extension, we are also extending the deadline for RFA questions.
+If you have questions, please send them via email to CPRG@kingcounty.gov no later than July 14, 2025.

 Questions